Anorexia Nervosa Life Exepectancy: 2025 Report

 Key Insights:

-• Early intervention within the first year can preserve nearly normal life expectancy.
+• Early intervention within the first year is absolutely critical - it can preserve most of a person's natural life expectancy.

 Take Home Message: